mridulrb/mridulrb/README.md

 ### Bio 👨🏻
 ```
-I'm a Cloud Developer Advocate at 👁🐝M
+I'm a Developer Advocate at 👁🐝M
-I focus on Data Science & Microservices 💻
+I focus on Data Science, AI & Microservices 💻

 💻 | Work on Code Content
 📚 | Post Blogs on Medium, Hashnode & Hacker Noon